-Members of a works council enjoy special protection against termination.
-A termination is only possible after obtaining the prior consent of the competent labour court and provided that specific reasons as stipulated by law are met.
-Members of the election board and candidates for the works council election also enjoy special protection against termination.
+Members of a works council enjoy special protection against termination of employment, which is only possible after obtaining the prior consent of the competent labour and social court and provided that specific reasons as stipulated by law are met.
+Members of the election board and candidates for election to the works council also enjoy special protection against termination of employment.

 A works council is entitled to monitor the employer's compliance with the applicable labour law regulations and may participate in social and personnel matters (relocation, hiring of new employees, etc.).

 The most important participation right of a works council is that the employer is obliged to inform the works council seven days in advance of any proposed notice of termination.
 Within the seven days following receipt of such a notification, the works council may declare its position on the intended termination of the employment agreement.
 This statement may also affect how the employee is able to challenge the termination in court.
 However, if the employer (1) does not notify the works council at all or (2) gives notice to the employee during the first seven days or before the works council issues its statement, then the notice of termination is null and void.

 Furthermore, the employer and the works council may conclude shop agreements.
 For certain sectors, the Austrian Employment Constitution Act provides a works council with the legal power to veto certain actions planned by an employer.
 Other employer actions cannot be vetoed but do require prior consent in the form of a shop agreement concluded with the works council.